 Simple, whole ingredients mean you can feel good about serving this meal to your family, because you know exactly what’s in it!

-How do I make sausage and potato beer cheese soup?
+How to make sausage and potato beer cheese soup:

 You’ll start by browning turkey sausage and then sauteing the classic combination of my favorite aromatic veggies – onion, carrots, celery and garlic.
 You’ll add dried spices along with a scoop of flour to thicken things up a bit.